 Once you break down your feelings about your previous births, give yourself some serious credit.
 It is so important to recognize that you are amazing and to be proud of where you have come.

-Something I did after processing my births was recognize that I wasn’t a failure — I was a strong woman and mom.
+Something I did after processing my births was to recognize that I wasn’t a failure — I was a strong woman and mom.

 Please, please, please don’t ever feel like a failure.
 Women, you are AMAZING and we are so proud of you.
 We hope that through your journey, you are able to heal through your birth experiences.

-3. Find support.
-Finding 2-3 people or a safe group where you can talk through your thoughts and feelings can truly be validating.
-I loved talking to the friends I had about my experience because they always made me feel so much better.
-If you need a safe group to talk to, we have one.
-Join our Facebook group, The VBAC Link Community.
+Finding supportive people or a safe group where you can talk through your thoughts and feelings can truly be validating.
+I loved talking to the friends I had about my experience because they always made me feel much better.

 Get inspired by reading VBAC birth stories, or listening to The VBAC Link podcast.